NYS Aid to Native Americans

 In addition to submitting the completed application, students must provide the following supporting documents:

 - A letter of acceptance from the college.

-Applications must be postmarked by July 16 for the fall semester, by January 4 for the spring semester, and by May 20 for the summer session (pending funding availability).
-There are no fees for submitting an application.
-Students must apply for each semester (not annually).
+Applications and supporting documentation must be postmarked by July 16 for the fall semester, by January 4 for the spring semester, and by May 20 for the summer session (pending funding availability).
+There are no application fees.

 Specific eligibility criteria, information and applications can be found at the New York State Education Department, Native American Education Unit.